 About a year ago I wrote an article about the many ways I live for less in Panama compared to what it cost to live in Dallas Texas.
-Today I updated the article with current 2016 prices.
+Today I updated the article with current prices.
 There has not been much of an increase in prices in the last couple of years.
 Some restaurants have raised their prices but there is always a more affordable restaurant just down the road.

 Well, it depends on how you live, where you live in Panama, and where you’re coming from.
 For most people, it is possible to live for less in Panama.

 Some people reevaluate their priorities when they move to Panama.
-Instead of the 3000 Sf house with a big yard they had back home, they downsize to a comfortable 1500SF house in Panama.
-You can reduce your costs my moving in to a smaller house in Panama
+Instead of the 3000 sf house with a big yard, they had back home, they downsize to a comfortable 1500 sf house in Panama.
+You can reduce your costs by moving into a smaller house in Panama

-Other people go from a 1500SF house back home to a 5000SF house on an estate in Panama.
+Other people go from a 1500sf house back home to a 5000SF house on an estate in Panama.
 Obviously, a bigger house will always cost more to maintain and take more time to manage.

-Another couple lives comfortably on $4000 a month in a 3500sf house and they eat out just about every day plus they travel internationally 3-4 times a year.
-They have a large property so they have additional expenses of a full time grounds keeper.
+Another couple lives comfortably on $4000 a month in a 3500sf house, and they eat out just about every day plus they travel internationally 3-4 times a year.
+They have a large property so they have additional expenses of a full-time groundskeeper.

-Many expats are living WELL in Panama on a fixed income of less than $1500 per month total income.
+Many ex-pats live WELL in Panama on a monthly fixed income of $1200 – $2000.

 Plus I get an additional 25% discount off all utility costs because I’m over 55 and have a residency visa.